POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Ensures the completeness of repairs made to audiovisual equipment by diagnosing and locating point(s) of failure, troubleshooting, determining underlying cause(s) of failures, and initiating appropriate corrective action by repairing or replacing defective parts and components.
+1. Supports academic programs and University activities by maintaining the operational condition of audio-visual systems through cleaning, calibrating, modifying, and repairing systems campus-wide.2.
+Ensures the completeness of repairs made to audio visual equipment by diagnosing and locating point(s) of failure, troubleshooting, determining underlying cause(s) of failures, and initiating appropriate corrective action by repairing or replacing defective parts and components.

-6. Assists in the maintenance of audiovisual equipment by assisting in the development and implementation of a preventive maintenance schedule, performing periodic servicing as directed in technical manuals, maintaining a technical database for media equipment, controlling a spare parts inventory to ensure the availability of required repair parts and components, and reading technical manuals and attending training opportunities to facilitate proper performance of these systems.
+6. Assists in the maintenance of audio-visual equipment by assisting in the development and implementation of a preventive maintenance schedule, performing periodic servicing as directed in technical manuals, maintaining a technical database for media equipment, controlling a spare parts inventory to ensure the availability of required repair parts and components, and reading technical manuals and attending training opportunities to facilitate proper performance of these systems.

-7. Assists other technicians and collaborates with the FCTL administrative support staff by maintaining service records, billing, inventories, data, and other information as required.
+7. Assists other technicians and collaborates with the administrative support staff by maintaining service records, billing, inventories, data, and other information as required.

 SUPERVISION

-The Media Systems Technician supervises student workers.
+The Audio-Visual Technician supervises student workers.

 OFFICE OF HUMAN RESOURCES

-REVISED APRIL 2024
+REVISED APRIL 2025